-Each student will need: a device with Minecraft: Education Edition installed Droporation 2. their log-in for Minecraft: Education Edition Ріерагастоп to be assigned to a group of two to four, with a designated host their copy of the Student Playbook and writing equipment Watch the Season 4 video Discussion prompts: 1.
+Preparation Each student will need: 1. a device with Minecraft: Education Edition installed 2. their log-in for Minecraft: Education Edition 3. to be assigned to a group of two to four, with a designated host 4. their copy of the Student Playbook and writing equipment Start of Season 30 mins Watch the Season 4 video Discussion prompts: 1.
 What is user behaviour?
-Start of Season 30 mins What are some examples of trickery that you might find online?
+2. What are some examples of trickery that you might find online?
 3. How can we use zero trust to keep us safe?
-Complete the 'before gameplay' activities of the Season 4 Student Playbook 60 mins The host will start multiplayer and provide the join code for other team members.
-The host will also need to enter the following code into the chat to start Season 4: /tag @s add 3acqesntuo game The chat is opened by typing 'T'.
+Complete the 'before gameplay' activities of the Season 4 Student Playbook Play the game 60 mins The host will start multiplayer and provide the join code for other team members.
+The host will also need to enter the following code into the chat to start Season 4: /tag @s add 3acqesntuo The chat is opened by typing 'T'.
 Students will be free to explore the world and new achievements.
-Discussion prompt: End of Season 1.
+End of Season 30 mins Discussion prompt: 1.
 What are some ways you can be safe online?
 2. How can you help others be safe online?
-30 mins 3.
-How do you know who you can trust online?
-SUITH OC 4.
-Why do you think cyber security is an important career?
-Complete the 'after gameplay' activities of the Season 4 Student Playbook

-Extension This is an extension of Activity 1 - Let's go Phishing! in the Student Playbook.
-Challenge your students to create their own phishing campaigns.
-These phishing campaigns could be spoofed websites, social media post, or emails.
-Get students to test their phishing campaigns on each other.
+3. How do you know who you can trust online?
+4. Why do you think cyber security is an important career?
+Complete the 'after gameplay' activities of the Season 4 Student Playbook rr This is an extension of Activity 1 - Let's go Phishing! in the Student Playbook. - Challenge your students to create their own phishing campaigns.
+These phishing campaigns could be spoofed websites, social media post, or emails. - Get students to test their phishing campaigns on each other.
 Can their classmates identify what makes a fake?
-You could even get parents involved by having otudents create a phishing campaign to fool Activity students create a phishing campaign to fool adults.
+Extension Activity You could even get parents involved by having students create a phishing campaign to fool adults.
 Follow this phishing campaign up with a student created educational showcase to help adults be more cyber aware.
-This is an extension of Activity 3 - Can you teach cyber security? in the Student Playbook. - Have students show case their educational creations to other classrooms or their parents and guardians.
+This is an extension of Activity 3 - Can you teach cyber security? in the Student Playbook.
+Have students show case their educational creations to other classrooms or their parents and guardians.